Sweden - Agriculture

 Sida focuses on promoting small-scale farming, for example by improving and seeking to equalize access to natural resources, investing in infrastructure, improving knowledge about markets, and reforming laws to increase income and employment.
 Against the backdrop of Sweden’s ‘Feminist Foreign Policy,’ introduced in 2015, Sida gives particular attention to gender and the role of women in agriculture, including equal access to resources and opportunities needed to increase agricultural production.

 The ‘economic and sustainable development unit’ takes the lead on programming within Sida

-Within the Ministry of Foreign Affairs, the UN Policy Department, the Global Agenda Departments and the Department for International Development and Cooperation are the main departments that focus on agriculture.
-The latter coordinates the development of strategy for Sida, including on agriculture-related topics.
-Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is Economic and Sustainable Development Unit in the Department for International Organizations and Policy Support.
+Within the Ministry of Foreign Affairs (MFA), the United Nations (UN) Policy Department, the Global Agenda Departments, and the Department for International Development and Cooperation are the main departments that focus on agriculture.
+The Department for International Development and Cooperation coordinates the development of the strategy for Sida, including on agriculture-related topics.
+Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is the ‘Economic and Sustainable Development Unit’ in the Department for International Organizations and Policy Support.